SpongePowered/SpongeDocs/source/contributing/implementation/git.rst

 #.
 Use ``git status`` and ``git add FILE(S)`` as necessary to look for files that are not yet staged for a commit.

 #.
-Since you are working on the coremod, there is a possibility that your work included changes in the API.
+Since you are working on the implementation, there is a possibility that your work included changes in the API.
    This is okay.
 Just remember to ensure the pointers for the version of the SpongeAPI match the version of your branch prior to committing and pushing.
-To do this, you may need to add the submodules to the commit (with ``git add SpongeAPI`` and/or ``git add Mixin``) prior to committing on your coremod work.
+To do this, you may need to add the submodules to the commit (with ``git add SpongeAPI`` and/or ``git add Mixin``) prior to committing on your implementation work.

 #.
 When you are ready, do ``git commit``.